coala/coala/docs/Developers/Writing_Good_Commits.rst

     Code is more often read than written!

-We need good code.
-In order to do that we are verifying that every change to our code (i.e. the commits) is making it better.
+We need good code and for achieving it, we ensure that every change to our code (i.e. the commits) is making it better.

 What Makes a Good Commit